risawitama/verbose-potato/README.md

-## Why are fish easy to weigh?
-Because they have their own scales.
+## Why did the house go to the doctor?
+It was having window panes.